 The temperature in Northeast Iowa is ideal for summer fishing.
 The average daily temperature during the summer is 87 degrees with a low at night of 65 degrees.
-Northeast Iowa is comprised of the counties of Allamakee, Chickasaw, Clayton, Delaware, Fayette, Howard and Winnesheik.
-There are many great fishing spots throughout the area; however, the following four spots are sure to win over most anglers.
+Northeast Iowa is comprised of the following counties: Allamakee, Chickasaw, Clayton, Delaware, Fayette, Howard, and Winneshiek.
+There so many awesome fishing spots throughout the area; however, the following four spots are sure to win over most anglers.